simphotonics/sample_statistics/README.md

 To generate a histogram, the first step consists in dividing the random sample range `max - min` into a suitable number of intervals.
-The second step consists of counting how many sample entries fall into each interval.
+The second step consists in counting how many sample entries fall into each interval.

 The figures below show the histograms obtained from two random samples that